mixxxdj/website/content/pages/download.md

       - slug: macos
         os: macOS 10.12 or later
         text: |
           Download Mixxx 2.5-alpha for Intel macOS 10.12 or later or for ARM macOS 11.0 or later (Apple silicon M1/M2).
-Check your OS by clicking the Apple Logo in the menu bar, then About this Mac -> If chip contains Apple M..., then download the ARM build.
+You can check which version you need by clicking the Apple logo in the menu bar, then "About this Mac".
+If the window displays an "Apple M..." chip, download the ARM build, otherwise you need the Intel build.
         packages:
         - slug: macosintel
           name: Intel